 discrimination and racism which marked colonialism everywhere.

-This discrepancy deepened during the Second World War, when the
+This discrepancy deepened during the Second World War,

 British and French exhorted their African subjects to provide military